Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 Logs are stored in the [`logs/`](logs) directory.
 Each file is timestamped for clarity and archival purposes.

-Logs demonstrate how AOM tracks **decisions, alternatives, and validations** across the project lifecycle.
+Logs demonstrate how AWO tracks **decisions, alternatives, and validations** across the project lifecycle.

 ---